Table of contents

 Pro Tip:

-Forget greetings like “To whom it may concern”.
-Instead, dig a little deeper and find out the person your email does concern.
+When you're writing an email, forget greetings like “To whom it may concern”.
+Dig a little deeper and find out the person your email does concern.

 Step 4: Present your portfolio with confidence